zhanglabtools/DSMO.course/README.md

 ##  Contact

-If you have any comments, questions or suggestions about the material, please contact [messcode]( zhangchihao11@outlook.com ).
+If you have any comments, questions or suggestions about the material, please contact @messcode <zhangchihao11@outlook.com >

 ---
 <a name="myfootnote1">1</a> .
 Hayashi, Chikio (1 January 1998). ["What is Data Science?
 Fundamental Concepts and a Heuristic Example"](https://www.springer.com/book/9784431702085)